 Dealing with those expectations is the goal when life gives you lemons.
 When you needed, wanted, or expected one thing, and life gave you something else.

-The idea is simple: If your day didn’t turn out the way you had hoped, that’s okay.
+The idea behind the adage is simple: If your day didn’t turn out the way you had hoped, that’s okay.
 Just adapt, be grateful, and keep going with the day you have.

-Don’t get me wrong, fresh lemonade on a hot day is magical.
+Of course, fresh lemonade on a hot day is a magical treat.
 But what if perseverance and “sucking it up” isn’t the best of every bad situation?
 What if there are other ways to overcome it?

-4 Things to Do When Life Gives You Lemons
+4 Things to Try When Life Gives You Lemons

 Healthy positive thinking often means adapting to obstacles rather than simply accepting them.
 This slight but often inspiring shift can change your life.